Generic Name: bendamustine hydrochloride

 Tumor Lysis Syndrome

-Tumor lysis syndrome associated with bendamustine hydrochloride has occurred in patients in clinical trials and in post-marketing reports.
-The onset tends to be within the first treatment cycle of bendamustine hydrochloride and may lead to acute renal failure and death.
+Tumor lysis syndrome associated with bendamustine hydrochloride has occurred in patients in clinical trials and in postmarketing reports.
+The onset tends to be within the first treatment cycle of bendamustine hydrochloride and, without intervention, may lead to acute renal failure and death.
 Preventive measures include vigorous hydration and close monitoring of blood chemistry, particularly potassium and uric acid levels.
 Allopurinol has also been used during the beginning of bendamustine hydrochloride therapy.
 However, there may be an increased risk of severe skin toxicity when bendamustine hydrochloride and allopurinol are administered concomitantly [see Warnings and Precautions (5.5)].

 There are reports of pre-malignant and malignant diseases that have developed in patients who have been treated with bendamustine hydrochloride, including myelodysplastic syndrome, myeloproliferative disorders, acute myeloid leukemia and bronchial carcinoma.
-The association with BENDKA (bendamustine hydrochloride) Injection therapy has not been determined.
+The association with Bendeka (bendamustine hydrochloride) injection therapy has not been determined.

 Bendamustine hydrochloride can cause fetal harm when administered to a pregnant woman.
 Single intraperitoneal doses of bendamustine in mice and rats administered during organogenesis caused an increase in resorptions, skeletal and visceral malformations, and decreased fetal body weights. [see Use in Specific Populations (8.1)]